 Whether or not to go for screening is your choice.
-You will be sent information with your screening invitation about the benefits and risks of the test, so you should read this information to help you make a decision, you can also ask your doctor if you have any questions.
+You will be sent information with your screening invitation about the benefits and harms of the test.
+You should read this information to help you make a decision, you can also ask your doctor if you have any questions.

 Benefits of screening

 Screening can detect cancer at an early stage.
-If cancer is picked up early, it means that treatments are more likely to work and more people survive.
+If cancer is picked up early, it means that treatment is more likely to work and more people survive.

 Some screening programmes can also prevent cancer.
 The cervical screening programme, as well as the new Bowel Scope test, can detect abnormal changes before they can turn into cancer.
-Treating these early changes can prevent cancer from developing.
+Treating these early changes can prevent cancer from developing in the first place.

 Screening is not perfect, and it can miss cancers.
 How often this happens varies for different types of screening test.
 That’s why it is still important to know your body and see your doctor about any unusual changes, even if you have had screening.

 Screening can also mean people have to come back for more tests and then find out they don’t have cancer.
-If this happens, you might feel very anxious.
+This can make people anxious or worried unnecessarily.

 Sometimes, the tests themselves can have risks or side effects, like bleeding, pain, or infections.

 Screening programmes can save lives from cancer.
 But not all cancers can be screened for, and screening tests are not perfect.